MS Accountants

 Associate member, CPA Australia · Master of Professional Accounting & Finance, Deakin University · BSc Accounting & Finance (Special), Rajarata University, Sri Lanka

 An assistant accountant with the firm since 2024, a couple of years after arriving in Australia.
 Lakshika worked for nearly ten years as an accountant in Sri Lanka, in the commercial sector and in professional accounting firms including EY.
-Since arriving in Australia she has added a Master of Professional Accounting & Finance from Deakin University to her bachelor's degree in accounting and finance from Rajarata University, and is completing the CPA Australia program.
+Since arriving in Australia she has added a Master of Professional Accounting & Finance from Deakin University to her bachelor's degree in accounting and finance from Rajarata University, Sri Lanka, and is completing the CPA Australia program.
 She prepares compliance work for the firm's clients under Niroshi's supervision.

 EY, Sri Lanka · With the firm since 2024